wp-plugins/genesis-admin-bar-addition/readme.txt

-=== Genesis Admin Bar Addition ===
+=== Genesis Toolbar ===
 Contributors: DeFries
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4UVLDL3LEG2QG
 Tags: genesis, admin-bar,
 Requires at least: 3.1
-Tested up to: 3.1.2
+Tested up to: 3.3
-Stable tag: 0.2
+Stable tag: 1.0

-Admin Bar Addition with Genesis Resources links
+WordPress Toolbar addittion full of information for the Genesis Framework.

 == Description ==

-Making use of the new WordPress 3.1 admin bar this plugin adds an extra menu to your Admin Bar.
-The links are resources related to the Genesis Framework.
+This plugin adds an extra menu full of links about the StudioPress Genesis Framework to your Toolbar.
 The menus are translatable and the output of the menu is now filterable.
-Via this filter any plugin or child theme for the Genesis Framework can add it's own menu to the Genesis Admin Bar menu.
+Now you can quickly navigate to any and all resource links on the StudioPress site from the comfort of your Genesis powered website.

 == Installation ==